derek-knox/Coding-For-Designers/book/JavaScript/Expressions.md

 2. Complex Values
     - Object (`new Object()` & `new Array()`)

 The literal form is best for built-in types where the constructor form is best for custom types.
-Additionally, the constructor form is useful for specific types of environment Objects like the aforementioned `Date` and `Error`.
+Programmers like shortcuts, so this is why the literal form is preferred.
+The constructor form is useful for specific types of environment Objects like the aforementioned `Date` and `Error` among others.

 ### Copy vs. Reference